Capital Gains Tax in Washington State: Updates & How They Could Affect You

 What We Recommend

-With the first round of capital gains tax payments in Washington state due on sales made in 2022, it’s hardly surprising that many stockholders, executives, and people who have a large concentrated stock position have already sold large capital gains prior to December 31, 2021.
-That may include Satya Nadella, CEO of Microsoft–recently, he sold 50% of his stake in the corporation and divested around 840,000 shares, earning more than $285 million in the process.
-And yep, he'll still pay 20% + 3.8% Obamacare tax to the Feds on that.
+Among them was Satya Nadella, CEO of Microsoft: in 2021, he sold 50% of his stake in the corporation and divested around 840,000 shares, earning more than $285 million in the process.
+And yep, he'll still pay 20% capital gains + 3.8% NIIT to the Feds on that.
 A cool $68 million bucks.

 However, selling off long-term assets may not be the right move for your own financial plan strategy.
 Since the capital gains tax will affect just a fraction of Washington state’s taxpayers, it’s crucial to make sure the tax will actually impact you before making any rash decisions.

-With that said, we feel that this tax is very plannable (we are planners, after all).
-We find that most of our clients aren’t realizing $250k of gains in a calendar year to begin with, and if they do need a larger sum of cash for a down payment, etc., they are typically able to source that cash by staying under $250k of gains by selling from multiple accounts or multiple positions.
+With that said, we feel this situation is very plannable with the right tax strategies for high-income earners.
+Most of our clients aren’t realizing $262k of long-term capital gains in a calendar year to begin with, and if they do need a larger sum of cash for a down payment, etc., they are typically able to source that cash by staying under $262k of gains by selling from multiple accounts or multiple positions.

 And remember, selling newly vested/purchased shares may be more tax-efficient than selling your oldest shares because the overall gain is less!
 Feel free to reach out to us as we may have some ideas to help you tie a selling strategy into your overall planning objectives.